 Short-term Care: Rehospitalizations

-In Arbors at Sylvania, 16.29 Percentage of Residents Rehospitalized
+In Arbors at Sylvania, 6.45% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with activities of daily living often correlates with higher quality rehabilitation services.
+This indicates the percent of short-term stay residents that experienced functional improvements, such as with activities of daily living.

 Scores for Toledo, OH